Drones

 Whether you're a new drone pilot or have years of experience, the FAA regulates and establishes rules and safety tips to help you fly safely in the national airspace.

 All Drones must be registered with the FAA by visiting the FAADroneZone website.
+Most drones are also required to comply with FAA Remote ID requirements.

 Type of Drone Operations